absolute-ctrl/absolute-ctrl/README.md

 ### Beyond code

-I care about **pure mathematics** -- not the applied kind, the kind that describes why the universe is structured the way it is.
+I'm interested in **pure mathematics**, not the applied kind, the kind that describes why the universe is structured the way it is.
 Algebra, logic, the foundations.
 Programming is just one notation system for expressing those ideas.

 <img src="footer.svg" width="100%" alt=""/>